 While planting the palms, protestors shouted chants calling for a complete stop to the mine project while carrying signboards with slogans such as "Greening our country and our village with our strength,” he said.

 The villagers had not received permission to plant trees on the land, and Wan Bao posted security personnel near the mine area and around the mountain to monitor their activities from a distance with binoculars, he added.

 Another Sinde resident, Moe Zaw Tun, said villagers had not received the compensation they were originally promised by Wan Bao for the trees that were cut down.

 "At first they said they would give villagers compensation for palm trees higher than three feet, and later they changed it to nine feet.
 And for the payment, they changed that from 5000 kyats [about U.S. $6] per tree to 10,000 kyats [U.S. $12].
 Some people took it, but some didn't.
 I did not,” he said.

 He said villagers were angry about the destruction of the land in the mine area.

 "The company bulldozed palm trees and farmland, and now they are building a road here and dumping waste on the land.
 We villagers think this is not fair.
 As long as they keep destroying our land, we will keep doing what we are doing."

-Reported by Tin Aung Khine for RFA’s Burmese service.
+Reported by Tin Aung Khine for RFA’s Myanmar Service.
 Translated by Khin May Zaw.
 Written in English by Rachel Vandenbrink.